Everything You Need to Know and Understand About Extreme Poverty

-Everything you need to know about why millions live on less than $1.90 a day.
+All of your questions about why millions live on less than $1.90 a day, answered.

 People around the world believe extreme poverty is rising, but the truth is that it has actually significantly declined over the past two decades.